bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 }
 ```

-## Create the Placement
+## Creating the Placement

 Placement defines the page and region where the widget should appear.
 Remember that [Placements](/api-docs/storefront/widgets/widgets-overview#widgets_placements) can either lead to a Layout or they can be used on their own.
 In this walkthrough we will use Layouts.

-* widget_uuid -- UUID of the Widget
+* `widget_uuid` -- UUID of the Widget
-* entity_id -- The page, category, brand or product ID the widget should appear on
+* `entity_id` -- The page, category, brand or product ID where the widget should appear
-* sort_order -- If there is more than one Widget on a page, use the sort order to control the order they are displayed
+* `sort_order` -- If there is more than one Widget on a page, use the sort order to control the order they are displayed.
-* region -- Region the template will show.
-It should match the template file
+* `region` -- Region where the template will show.
+It should match the template file.
-* template_file -- Template file the region was added to
+* `template_file` -- Template file the region was added to
-* status -- Whether the widget is active or inactive
+* `status` -- Whether the widget is active or inactive

-If you wanted to see the results of the Widget without a layout, use the Placement without the layout code sample below.
-If you would like to learn more about Layouts use the Create Placement code sample below.
+If you want to see the results of the widget without a layout, use the placement without the layout code sample below.
+If you would like to learn more about layouts, use the Create Placement code sample below.

 **Example Create a Placement**
 `/POST https://api.bigcommerce.com/stores/{{store_hash}}/v3/content/placements`